DieterSteinhauser/project_documentation/docs/_sources/engineering/linear_regulators.rst.txt

 .. figure:: reference/lm317_equivalent.png
   :align: center

-  Figure 3: Simplified circuit diagram of the LM317 regulator [5]_.
+  Simplified circuit diagram of the LM317 regulator [5]_.

 The upper limit of output is dictated by the input voltage minus the dropout voltage of the device.